-If you’re planning to enjoy outdoor activities on your vacation in Colorado, there’s nowhere better than a cabin.
-They’re one of the most popular accommodation options in the Rocky Mountain State.
+If you’re planning to enjoy outdoor activities on your vacation in Colorado, there’s nowhere better than a cabin in Colorado.
+They’re one of the most popular accommodation options in the Rocky Mountain National Park.

 They could be anything from a cool and stylish A-Frame to a small hut.
 The good thing about cabins is that they’re so versatile.
 You can have small and basic cabins for less than $100, while there are also huge homes that can host a gathering of family and/or friends.